godwars2/godwars2.github.io/powers/pathway_to_hell.md

 Finally, this power also grants you firebreath (unless you already have a more powerful breath attack) which can be accessed via head commands (type 'h?').

+Each world has its own hell, so make sure you are in the Nexus first, then type 'pathway'.

+In hell you will find age 100 barbed devils and bird fiends on the plains, age 100 frog, slug and crab fiends on the lava rivers, age 200 smoke demons and rock devils on mountains, age 200 rust demons, serpent fiends and terror demons in forests, age 300 bone devils, frost demons, rage demons, crystal devils and hellhounds in swamps, age 400 succubi, dust devils, spider fiends and storm demons in deserts, age 500 chelonian fiends and blight demons in lava lakes, and age 500 pit devils in the lava oceans.

+You can also kill the Matriarch in the Hunger Marsh task for her warp.